Judy Davis: 2000s

-In film, she continued to earn good notices for her supporting roles in Swimming Upstream (2003), as a working-class mother, and in the films The Break-Up (2006) and Marie-Antoinette.
+2010s

 Davis appeared as Jill Tankard in a television drama film, Page Eight (2011), for which she was nominated for an Emmy.
 She played Dorothy de Lascabanes in The Eye of the Storm (2011), an adaptation of Patrick White's novel of the same title, for which she won the Australian Film Institute Award for Best Actress in a Leading Role.
 She also had a major role as Woody Allen's psychiatrist wife in his To Rome with Love.

 Davis co-starred with Helena Bonham Carter and Callum Keith Rennie in The Young and Prodigious T.S.
 Spivet (2013).
 She reprised her role of Jill Tankard in Salting the Battlefield (2014) and costarred with Kate Winslet in The Dressmaker (2015), for which she won an AACTA Award for Best Supporting Actress.
 Although the film received mixed reviews, Davis's supporting performance was lauded by critics: Richard Ouzounian of the Toronto Star called her "sublime" and Justin Chang of Variety wrote, "Davis, whose performance here as a booze-swilling, dementia-addled and infernally sharp-tongued old matriarch is enough of a hoot to make one further wonder what she might have done with the role of Violet Weston in August: Osage County, onscreen or onstage."

 In 2017, Davis received a Primetime Emmy nomination for her supporting performance as gossip columnist Hedda Hopper in Ryan Murphy's anthology television series Feud.
 The following year, Davis co-starred with Aaron Pederson in the six-part ABC TV Series, Mystery Road.
 Davis's performance as the local police sergeant was praised, and The New York Times wrote, "The thing that really sets Mystery Road apart is the actress who signed on to play the outback sergeant Emma James: the great Judy Davis, playing a police officer for the first time in her career and starring in an Australian TV series for the first time in nearly 40 years.
 Ms. Davis is so firmly identified in the American mind with intense, often neurotic city-dwelling characters that it takes an episode or two to get used to her climbing in and out of a police car in the dusty, empty landscapes, wearing a baggy blue uniform that swallows her tiny frame.
 It seems at first as if she might not be right for the part, but eventually you see that she's perfect.
 James is a formidable woman stuck in the middle of nowhere because of the bonds of family and history, and Ms. Davis's preternatural intelligence and tightly capped energy serve her well."

-In January 2019, it was announced that Davis will star in the Netflix drama series Ratched.
+2020s

+In 2020 she reunited with Ryan Murphy portraying Betsy Bucket in the drama series Ratched.
+Also that year she acted in the Apple TV+ series Roar.
+The following year she acted opposite Caleb Landry Jones in the psychological drama film Nitram (2021) directed by Justin Kurzel.
+The film premiered at the 2021 Cannes Film Festival where it received positive reviews.
+Davis later earned the AACTA Award for Best Actress in a Leading Role.